Last updated on 2 February 2023

 Who we are

-Plymouth Arts Centre is a charity and is funded by the British Film Institute, Plymouth City Council, as well as individual donors and supporters.
+Plymouth Arts Cinema is a charity and is funded by the British Film Institute, Plymouth City Council, as well as individual donors and supporters.
 Our registered charity number in England and Wales is 800664 and we are also registered as a company in England and Wales under registration number 02324916.

 We collect various types of information and in a number of ways: